 Florida airports, amusement parks reopen as officials weigh damage from Hurricane Milton

-Major airports and businesses across Florida said they were reopening on Friday, two days after Hurricane Milton touched down on the state as a Category 3 storm.
+Major airports and businesses across Florida said they were reopening on Friday, two days after Hurricane Milton made landfall as a deadly Category 3 storm, and millions remain without power.

+Milton spawned a frightening number of tornadoes, produced storm surges that flooded coastal and central neighborhoods, and knocked out power to millions -- triggering long waits at gas stations.

+The storm, which arrived as Floridians were still dealing with the devastation from Hurricane Helene, caused at least 16 deaths statewide, the Associated Press reported.

 “We’re grateful Walt Disney World Resort weathered the storm,” the company said on its website, announcing it would reopen Friday with regular operating hours.